RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 ### JADE
 [JADE][jade] is run by a partnership between Oxford, Alan Turing Institute, Bristol, Edinburgh, King's College, Queen Mary, Sheffield, Southampton and UCL.
-It consists of 22 Nvidia DGX-1, each node equipped with 8 Nvidia V100 GPUs.
+It consists of 22 Nvidia DGX-1 nodes, each equipped with 8 Nvidia V100 GPUs.
 The system was designed primarily for Deep Learning and Molecular Dynamics simulation.
-If you're doing Deep Learning or Molecular Dynamics simulation here at Sheffield you can request JADE access by filling in this [JADE access form][jade-access-form].

 Although exact specs cannot be shared yet, the refresh will use a more power-efficient system while doubling the GPU compute power.